 Please accept our apologies that this incident occurred.
-OEFCU is committed to maintaining the privacy of personal information in our possession and have taken many precautions to safeguard it.
-OEFCU continually evaluates and modifies its practices and internal controls to enhance the security and privacy of your personal information.
+We are committed to maintaining the privacy of personal information in our possession and have taken many precautions to safeguard it.
+We continually evaluate and modify our practices and internal controls to enhance the security and privacy of your personal information.

-If you have any further questions regarding this incident, please call our dedicated and confidential toll-free response line that we have set up to respond to questions at set to the set up.
+If you have any further questions regarding this incident, please call our dedicated and confidential toll-free response line that we have set up to respond to questions at .
 This response line is staffed with professionals familiar with this incident and knowledgeable on what you can do to protect against misuse of your information.
-The response line is available Monday through Friday, 9 am to 7 pm Eastern Time.
+The response line is available Monday through Friday, p.m.
+Eastern Time, except holidays.